Financial-Times/origami/README.md

 ### Events

-o-header fires the following event:
+o-header fires the following events:

-* `oHeader.MegaMenuShow`: When a mega menu is showed.
-The target of the event is the menu itself
+* `oHeader.MegaMenuShow`: When a mega menu is shown.
+The target of the event is the menu itself.
 * `oHeader.MegaMenuClose`: When a mega menu is closed.
+The target of the event is the menu itself.
-The target of the event is the menu itself
+* `oHeader.Sticky`: When the header changes to or from sticky.
+The event detail will contain an `isActive` boolean indicated sticky or not.
+The target of the event is the menu itself.

 ## Browser Support